chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 # 🌟 <!--fit-->

 <!--
-If you can make your product run in restricted then it'll give you a good head start for whatever unique configuration your customers have implemented and demonstrate that you have considered the security implications of your product
+Then if you can make your product run in restricted then it'll give you a good head start for whatever unique configuration your customers have implemented and demonstrate that you have considered the security implications of your product
 -->

 ---